 - Gross sales - Shows the total value of all invoices raised during the time period, including any discounts applied or refunds issued.
-Gross sales does not include invoices raised for vouchers, which are accounted for separately.
+Gross sales do not include invoices raised for vouchers, which are accounted for separately.

 - Net sales - Shows the value of your sales, after deducting discounts, refunds, and taxes.
-Net sales corresponds to your business's revenue.
+Net sales correspond to your business's revenue.

 - Total sales - Shows the value of your sales after deducting discounts and refunds, and including taxes.

 NOTE: If your tax settings are set to inclusive, then your listed discounts and refunds will automatically be tax-adjusted as well.

 Your Payments summary report allows you to track payments you've received from sales and vouchers.
 Payments are broken down into the different payment methods you currently accept at checkout.
 You can customise how this report is displayed by adding payment methods that reflect the most common methods your clients use.

 PRO TIP: Click on Total payments to see a full breakdown of your payment summary by the number of transactions, gross payments, refunds, and net payments.